Scott Aboretum & Gardens

 Volunteers will help unload your plants, and issue your tokens and line-up number for Saturday’s Exchange.

 Volunteers will help unload your donations and give you tokens and line-up numbers for the Exchange.
-Enjoy refreshments, get to know fellow Scott members, preview the plants on the lot, and visit the Scott Horticultural Library Open House.
+Enjoy refreshments, get to know fellow Scott members, and preview the plants on the lot.

 Exchange plants from your garden for new plants brought by fellow members.
 Typically find plants for every niche in the landscape.